The Tomb Of Thutmosis I

 About Tomb KV38

-Tomb KV38 is believed to be the second tomb of Thutmosis I. The yellow sarcophagus has an inscription for Thutmosis I was the most important discovery stating that the tomb belonged to him.
-Later on, it was found that KV38 was newer than the tomb KV20 which could be seen in its design and architecture, which had the influence of the first grandson of Thutmosis I whose name was Thutmosis III.
+Tomb KV38 is believed to be the second tomb of Thutmosis I. The yellow sarcophagus has an inscription for Thutmosis I, the most crucial discovery, stating that the tomb belonged to him.
+Later on, it was found that KV38 was newer than the tomb KV20, which could be seen in its design and architecture, which influenced the first grandson of Thutmosis I, whose name was Thutmosis III.

-Also, the fragmentary furniture and funerary equipment that was found inside the tomb seemed to be of a style that was not present when Thutmosis I would have been in power.
-Thus the final conclusion of most archaeologists says that the king was buried along with his daughter Hatshepsut in the tomb KV20 and later on the mummy of the king was moved to KV38 due to his hatred for his stepmother.
+Also, the incomplete furniture and funerary equipment inside the tomb seemed to be of a style not present when Thutmosis I was in power.
+Thus, most archaeologists conclude that the king was buried along with his daughter Hatshepsut in tomb KV20, and later on, the king's mummy was moved to KV38duee due to his hatred for his stepmother.

 History Of The Site

-It was initially believed that KV38 was the original burial place of King Thutmosis I, which was solely controlled by Ineni.
-As per more findings, it was found that Hatshepsut got her father buried again in KV20 in a sarcophagus made from stone, the one which was initially intended for her burial.
-Subsequently, the body of Thutmosis I was returned by his grandson Thutmosis III to tomb KV38 in a new sarcophagus.
+It was initially believed that KV38, which Ineni solely controlled, was the original burial place of King Thutmosis I. However, further research revealed that Hatshepsut had her father reburied in a sarcophstone sarcophagus initially intended for her burial.
+Subsequently, the body of Thutmosis I's son, Thutmosis III, was returned to a new coffin.
 The body was again moved to the cache in TT320 when the New Kingdom ended.

-Egyptologists now believe that the tomb KV38 was built on the orders of Thutmosis III for reburying his grandfather here.
-This is based on the fact that the plans of KV34 and KV38 shared a lot of similarities with KV 42 as well, including rounded corners and central pillars.
-Also, in all three tombs, the sarcophagus was placed in the rear part of the burial chamber.
+Egyptologists now believe that tomb KV38 was built on the orders of Thutmosis III to rebury his grandfather.
+This is because the plans of KV34, KV38, and KV42 shared many similarities, including rounded corners and central pillars.
+Also, in all three tombs, the coffin was placed in the rear part of the burial chamber.

 Tomb KV38 in the Valley of the Kings has a simple plan and consists of a steep corridor that ends in an unevenly cut small chamber.
 After this is a steep stairway that leads into the center of the chamber and leads to the burial chamber.
 The burial chamber has a single side chamber off its left.
-Overall the tomb is poorly cut and penetration of flood waters over time has led to an increasingly rough appearance of the tomb.
-The only decorations inside the tomb are those on the walls of the burial chamber.
+Overall, the tomb is poorly cut, and penetration of flood waters over time has led to an increasingly rough appearance.
+The only decorations inside the tomb are those on the burial chamber's walls.

-The unique shape of the burial chamber, which is cartouche-shaped is a noteworthy and rare feature to be seen in this tomb, which still has many controversies revolving around its ownership and construction.
+The unique shape of the burial chamber- cartouche-shaped- is a noteworthy and rare feature in this tomb, which still has many controversies surrounding its ownership and construction.